 Invest + Develop + Sustain = Gain

-"Investing" in resources for families furthest from opportunity nurtures the "development" of cognitive and social skills, "sustained" through education into adulthood leads to a "gain" for the overall economy of a productive and valuable workforce.
+"Investing" in resources for families furthest from opportunity nurtures the "development" of cognitive and social skills, "sustained" through education into adulthood, leading to a "gain" for the overall economy of a productive and valuable workforce.

 Children with high-quality early learning care experiences are: